 The Joint Code of Practice for Veterinary Activities sets out standards for the quality of evidence processes, to help assure the quality of veterinary data across animal health activities.

-The Government Social Research (GSR) Code sets out 7 principles to guide the work and behaviour of the Government Social Research Service.
+The Government Social Research (GSR) Code sets out 7 principles to guide the work and behaviour of the Government Social Research Profession.